Alahubs Checkout

 What I'd Improve Next

-- Subscription management UI: Self-service portal for customers to view invoices, manage payment methods, update subscription tier.
-Currently requires manual API calls.
+- Self-service portal for customers to manage invoices, payment methods and subscription tiers.